 Average Home Inspection Cost In The U.S.

-In this article we’re going to do a deep dive on average home inspection costs in the US today.
 If however you’ve come here looking for a home inspection cost calculator to turn your inspection report into a repair estimate then head on over to our homepage for instructions on a fast, easy way to do that.

 Still reading this?
 Then that means you’ve probably been asking yourself “How much does a home inspection cost?” and read a lot of articles and posts out there that claim to show you the average home inspection cost in the US today.

 Which is great.
 Except you’re probably not buying the average house in the average area of the average age and average square footage.
 So we’ve gone even further and broken down our pricing survey by not only average cost in each state, but also by size of home, and also prevalence and cost of additional services like termite, radon and sewer inspection services.